jasongwartz/kube-deploy/README.md

       - sh test.sh
       - npm test

-The commands can be anything that is runnable in your local shell, including `docker-compose` to set up a more complex test environment.
+There's even a `deploy.yaml` for `kube-deploy`, which tests that the source code for this project can build and run.

 ### Pushing to Remote

-If you're logged in to your Docker remote repository, you don't need to set up any additional configuration to push your Docker image.
+You must be authenticated to your remote container registry (docker repository) in order to push the images you build.

+For Docker Hub, use `docker login`.

-If you're using Google Container Registry for `kube-deploy` images, a few short steps can log you into the Docker remote.
-If `kube-deploy` is being run locally, it will prompt you to run the following commands to authenticate the container registry (If your local machine is a Mac, you might have to disable "Securely store docker logins in macOS keychain" to make `docker-credential-gcr` work properly):
+For Google Container Registry, a few short steps can log you into the Docker remote.
+If running locally, you can run the following commands to authenticate the container registry (If your local machine is a Mac, you might have to disable "Securely store docker logins in macOS keychain" to make `docker-credential-gcr` work properly):

     gcloud components install docker-credential-gcr
     docker-credential-gcr configure-docker

-If running on a machine inside Google Cloud, `kube-deploy` will prompt you to run the following command to log in:
+If running on a machine inside Google Cloud, you can also run the following command to log in (replace "https://gcr.io" if using another region):

     docker login -u oauth2accesstoken -p "$(gcloud auth application-default print-access-token)" https://gcr.io